Contamination Reduction and Outreach Plans (CROPs)

 Law: RCW 70A.205.045

 We developed a statewide Contamination Reduction and Outreach Plan (CROP) to reduce contamination in Washington's recycling stream.
 Published in September 2020, the statewide CROP identifies problematic contaminants and includes a set of best management practices and resources to assist local communities to reduce them.
-Counties with a population of 25,000 or more and cities within those counties with an independent Solid Waste Management Plan are required include a CROP in it by July 1, 2021.
+Counties with a population of 25,000 or more and cities within those counties with an independent Solid Waste Management Plan are required to include a CROP in it by July 1, 2021.

 Learn about Washington’s Contamination Reduction and Outreach Plan

 This law set statewide goals to reduce food waste by 50%, including a goal to reduce at least half of edible food waste disposed by 2030.
 This law tasks us with adopting a food waste reduction plan, identifying baseline food waste data, and annually measuring progress toward the statewide food waste reduction goals.

 To reduce food waste in Washington, we partnered with the state departments of Health, Agriculture, Commerce, the Office of Superintendent of Public Instruction, and over 100 subject matter experts to write a food waste reduction plan, the Use Food Well Washington Plan.
 This plan was delivered to the Legislature in 2021.

 The Use Food Well Washington Plan lists 30 recommendations to prevent food waste, how to rescue more edible food for delivery to hunger relief organizations, and how to divert more food waste to beneficial end uses, such as energy and soil amendment production.

 Learn about the Use Food Well Washington Plan